 1 tablespoon extra-virgin olive oil

 1/4 teaspoon salt

 1. Preheat gas grill on high with the lid closed, about 10-15 minutes.

 2. Put coconut oil, chili powder, and paprika in a microwave-safe bowl and heat until the oil is melted, about 15 seconds.

-3. Place cherry tomatoes in a large bowl and drizzle with melted coconut oil, then toss with two wooden spoons (or your hands) until they’re coated with the oil and spices.
-Add some salt, taste a tomato, and adjust seasonings.
-Do not wash the bowl!
+3. Place cherry tomatoes in a large bowl, drizzle with olive oil, then toss with two wooden spoons (or your hands) until they’re coated with the oil.
+Add the salt, chili powder, and smoked paprika.
+Toss again and adjust seasonings.

-4. Thread onto skewers with a little breathing room in between them so they roast, instead of steaming.
-Place on the grill, close the lid, and cook for about 4-5 minutes.
+4. Thread onto skewers with a little breathing room in between them so they roast, instead of steaming — don’t wash the bowl you used to marinate them!
+Place the skewers on the grill, close the lid, and cook for about 4-5 minutes.
 Turn the skewers and grill an additional 4-5 minutes with the lid closed.
 When the tomatoes are finished on the grill, remove them from the skewers and drop them back into the mixing bowl.
-Use the wooden spoons to gently toss them in the remnants of the spicy oil in the bowl and add a little more salt, if you like things on the salty side like I do.
+Use the wooden spoons to gently toss them in the remnants of the spicy oil and add a little more salt, if you like things on the salty side like I do.